mohamedashraf77/GamersHub-AndroidApp/README.md

 1. Create the activity to switch between the application views
 2. Make it interactive
+3. Use the resources file to check for the designs

 ## Names for those who will work